Board of Directors

 Dr. Chuck Lloyd

-Dr. Lloyd is the Vice President of Student Affairs at New Hampshire Technical Institute – Concord’s Community College, where he maintains a strong passion for student leadership and service.
+Previously, Dr. Lloyd served as the Vice President of Student Affairs at New Hampshire Technical Institute – Concord’s Community College, where he maintains a strong passion for student leadership and service.
 In addition to being a true practitioner, Dr. Lloyd teaches courses in the Business Department.

 Previously awarded the 2006 NHTI Service Learning Award and 2007 Commissioner’s Award for Service Excellence, Dr. Lloyd is an accomplished student advocate and motivator.
 His creative approach to developing student leaders has earned him a national reputation as a dynamic speaker and consultant.